containers/podman-desktop/website/blog/2024-10-05-kubernetes-blog.md

 ## Building a containerized application

 With this blog, you will build a containerized application that uses:
-- a backend Redis server container
+- a back-end Redis server container
-- a frontend Python application container
+- a front-end Python application container

 To do so, you can pull the relevant images from the `quay.io` registry.